edison-fw/edison-wiki/edison-venue.md

 During step 2 the partitioning of the EMMC is done.
 Here we add some modifications to make space for U-Boot's environment (env) partitions.
 Adding these partitions does not prevent Android from running.

 During step 3 we flash U-Boot instead of Android.
 In principle this should run U-Boot instead of Android and leave Fastboot operational.
 As it appears, trying to boot into Android will fail and fall back to Recovery while trying to boot into Fastboot will boot into U-Boot.
 So each time we need Fastboot we need to use Recovery to perform step 2 again.
-This is a little boring so another reason to get linux up as quickly as possible.
+This is a little boring so another reason to get Linux up as quickly as possible.

 Currently, inside U-Boot there are things that need to be entered through the console.
 One way would be to get network access into U-Boot (netconsole).
 In my case I chose to break the Venue slightly and attached a TTL-USB serial converter following any Shevchenko's instructions [here](https://andy-shev.dreamwidth.org/152335.html).